 While you may not reference historical communication daily, having access to emails and being able to reference them in a time of need is priceless.
 Without a proper CRM, just think of all the things you are siloing in each employees inbox: pricing agreements, project updates, questions asked, file sharing, approvals, to mention a few.

 For sales teams, a proper CRM is going to ingest emails automatically, count the number of interactions you've had with someone, and nudge you when you're not doing a good job at staying on top of leads.
+Your sales process is going to be much more seamless and professional when using a CRM.
 Your Airtable CRM on the other hand will not be able to handle this type of communication tracking which often results in sales reps forgetting to follow-up and missed deals.

-Tracking who opened or clicked your emails is helpful information that can help close a sale.
+Tracking who opened or clicked your emails is helpful information for your sales process.

 A CRM can roll up these actions into a score, so your team can easily identify engaged leads.
-A good CRM will also mention the last date of a specific interaction, or how long it's been between interactions so you know it's time to follow up.
+A good CRM system will also mention the last date of a specific interaction, or how long it's been between interactions so you know it's time to follow up.
+This CRM data is invaluable to sales teams.
 With Airtable, you'd be doing this manually, which will get old within a week - trust us!
 We have yet to see a team that sticks with this level of manual tracking in Airtable for more than a few days.

 Tracking client communication and engagement in a proper CRM gives your business intellectual property and acts as a single source of truth for all your customer interactions.
 The information stored within your CRM can be used to pull reports to identify trends and patterns.
 For example, you can see how sales reps are performing, or how many deals they have in their pipeline.
 It can also help you identify patterns with your customers, like where the most valuable leads are coming from and this can help your marketing department.